hypo69/hypo/docs/gemini/consultant/ru/ai/header.md

 Module: src.logger

 :platform: Windows, Unix
-:synopsis: This module defines the root path to the project.
+:synopsis: Module for determining the project root path.
 All imports are built relative to this path.
-:TODO: In the future, move this to a system variable.
+:TODO: In the future, move to a system variable.
 """
+import json
 import sys
 from pathlib import Path
-from src.utils.jjson import j_loads  # Import j_loads for JSON handling

-import json
-from packaging.version import Version from src.logger import logger
+from packaging.version import Version

+from src import gs
+from src.utils.jjson import j_loads

+MODE = 'development'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path: